 In the event trucks are being driven through multiple states, this is deemed to be interstate commerce and the federal government requires minimum liability limits of $750,000.
 Because truck accidents involving commercial motor vehicles such as semis and tractor trailers can be rather serious and cause a significant amount of damage, it is important the owners of the vehicles are complying with state and federal requirements to ensure they are properly protected in the event of an accident.

-If you have been involved in a collision in South Carolina and are wanting to find out how much your accident entitles you to collect, there is no better Greenville, SC accident lawyer to call than attorney Paul Hammack at Hammack Law Firm.
+If you have been involved in a collision in South Carolina and are wanting to find out how much your accident entitles you to collect, there is no better truck accident lawyer Greenville to call than attorney Paul Hammack at Hammack Law Firm.

 Our Client Bill of Rights offers a 30-day unconditional satisfaction guarantee —no costs and no fees.
 We serve our Greenville clients in all areas of personal injury, including auto and motorcycle accidents, truck accidents, and boating accidents.